data61/dataFusion/dataFusion-graph-service/README.md

 ## Introduction

 [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web services providing access to a network graph of related entities.
-All nodes and edges are loaded from configured files on startup.
+The global network is loaded from files specified in [configuration](../README.md#configuration) on startup.

 ## Build, Configuration and Running